YerinKwak/education-data-analysis/README.md

  * Visualized the actual score and the predicted one to compare both

-# Project 2: Personalized recommendation of children's books
+# :books: Project 2: Personalized recommendation of children's books
 ## Created a tool that recommends books of the same age group with similar main ideas to each child's favorite books
 ### Data: [Data_source](https://www.kaggle.com/datasets/modhiibrahimalmannaa/1000-children-books-on-amazom)
 ### Method